Yechiel Michel Feinstein: Israel

 In 1946, Feinstein visited Palestine and in August married Lifsha, the daughter of his former teacher Soloveitchik, in Jerusalem.
-He returned to America and continued as rosh yeshiva until 1952, when he and his family immigrated to Israel and he established Yeshivas Beis Yehuda in Tel Aviv.
+He returned to America and continued as rosh yeshiva until 1952, when he and his family immigrated to Israel and he established Yeshivas Beis Yehuda in Tel Aviv and served as its Rosh Yeshiva.

 In 1973 after the death of one of his daughters Feinstein moved to Bnei Brak.

 He died on the night of 17 May 2003 (16 Iyar 5763).

+He is the author of Chiddushei Hagri”m Feinstein.